 Market risk is the risk of possible economic loss from adverse changes in market risk factors such as interest rates, credit spreads, foreign exchange rates, equity and commodity prices, and the risk of possible loss due to counterparty exposure.
 Market risk is intrinsic to the Company's sales and trading, market making, investing, and risk management activities.
-For information on the Company's market risk oversight, monitoring and controls, please refer to the "Market Risk - Trading Activities" section in Management's Discussion and Analysis to our 2019 Form 10-K. For a discussion of risk oversight, refer to the "Risk Management," "Risk Governance," "Risk Operating Model - Roles and Responsibilities" and "Market Risk" sections in Management's Discussion and Analysis to our 2019 Form 10-K.
+For information on the Company's market risk oversight, monitoring and controls, please refer to the "Market Risk - Trading Activities" section in Management's Discussion and Analysis to our first quarter 2020 Form 10-Q and our 2019 Form 10-K. For a discussion of risk oversight, refer to the "Risk Management," "Risk Governance," "Risk Operating Model - Roles and Responsibilities," and "Market Risk" sections in Management's Discussion and Analysis to our 2019 Form 10-K.